galozano/CoinHandler/README.md

 # ArduinoCoinHandler

-Simple application to count coins and move servos based on an specific amount
+Simple arduino application to count coins and move servos based on an specific amount